 Brain’s Attention

-Frequent intervals: The learning of the students should be provided in a way that they have time to process the given information without any hustle and breaks should be given to them so that the mind may get the time to relax and keep the information stored in a better way.
+Frequent intervals: The learning of the students should be provided in a way that they have time to process the given information without any hustle, and breaks should be given to them so that the mind may get the time to relax and keep the information stored in a better way.
 The brain will understand things easily if it is not working continuously.

-Slow information processing: To keep the attention towards the provided information and the working memory is supposed to have the limited capacity.
+Slow information processing: To keep the attention towards the provided information the working memory is supposed to have a limited capacity.
 Work or information load may cause the slow processing of the brain and the information may not be properly processed and stored.
 Due to the bombardment of the data the brain cannot pay attention to all information.

 Part 5

-The first journal article that is selected to see the relevance of the research work with the book topics is, “Trauma and Young Children: How the Problem Plays Out” and the authors of this article are Jenifer Stone and Susan Bray.
-This article is about the trauma or the highest level of the distressed brain of the students and the causes of this distress, it also explains the stressors of the distress.
+The first journal article that is selected to see the relevance of the research work with the book topics is “Trauma and Young Children: How the Problem Plays Out,” and the authors of this article are Jenifer Stone and Susan Bray.
+This article is about the trauma or the highest level of the distressed brain of the students and the causes of this distress; it also explains the stressors of the distress.

 References